EAn022/Space_Invaders-Like_Game/README.md

 Hello,
-This is a tiny project of a space invaders-like game using the pygames library.
+This is a tiny project of a space invaders-like game using the pygame library.